 To the IRS, service charges are like regular wages.
 Your employer has to withhold income tax and social security tax on them.
 So you’ll probably receive your portion of service charges on payday rather than after your regular shifts.

 When you receive tips through credit cards, debit cards, or online payment platforms, tracking your earnings is often straightforward.
-However, in some businesses -- like casinos -- reporting tip income can easily overwhelm you, as you’re mostly receiving them in cash.
+However, in some businesses -- like casinos -- reporting tip income can easily overwhelm you, as you’re mostly receiving them in cash (which you'll still be responsible for paying taxes on).

 That’s why you need to record your total tips received or earnings after each shift to simplify the process and make it less cumbersome.